List of EastEnders characters introduced in 2014: Ineta Shirovs

 Ineta later abducts Roxy's infant nephew Matthew Mitchell-Cotton, who Aleks had been babysitting, and takes him to the hospital where his mother, Roxy's sister Ronnie (Samantha Womack), is in a coma and her husband, Matthew's father Charlie Cotton (Declan Bennett) is keeping a bedside vigil.
 Ineta later tells Aleks that she wanted to return Matthew to his parents so she could have her father back.
 Aleks realises that he has been neglecting Ineta and she tells him that she is being bullied at school.
 Ineta later refuses to go to school and Roxy discovers bruises on her arms and Ineta tells her that the bullying was getting worse and that she had hit the girl who was bullying her and Roxy comforts her.
 When the girl's mother confronts Ineta, Roxy defends her and punches the woman, bringing her and Ineta closer as a result.
 Ineta is happy when her mother attends her birthday party.
 Two days later, after Aleks has been discovered to be stealing from the Market Traders, he makes plans to flee and Ineta calls Marta and tells her what is happening.
-Aleks reunites with Marta and Ineta leaves with her parents, returning to Latvia.
+Aleks reunites with Marta and Ineta leaves with her parents back to Latvia.